city41/node-sql-fixtures/README.md

 **NOTE:** I've only used this on postgres 9.3, works great.
 If you use it on another database, please let me know how it goes.

+# Still working out kinks

+I am actively using sql-fixtures for a project.
+As I use it, I am finding more issues.
+Keep an eye on the issues heer at github to get a sense of where the project is at.
+Currently it's decent, but there are some scenarios that don't work just yet.

 # Install

 `npm install sql-fixtures`